LIWEIDENG0830/CL-TSim/README.md

 $ julia porto2h5.jl
 $ julia preprocess.jl
 ```
-After pre-processing, you can get the training data (i.e., train.trg and train.src) in data directory.
+After pre-processing, you can get the training data (i.e., train.trg and train.src) in the data directory of t2vec.

+#